 Your doctor may tell you to go to a walk-in (urgent care) center or take another action for treatment.
-A list of urgent care centers can be found online in our searchable provider directory called Find a Doc.
-Printed copies of the directory are available by calling Member Services at 1-800-587-5187 (TTY 711).
+A list of urgent care centers is in the RIte Care and Rhody Health Partners Directory of Physicians and Other Health Care Providers at UHCCommunity Plan.com.